doubleedesign/chat-app/README.md

 Under the hood, this:
 - Sets the `NODE_ENV` environment variable to `test` so that certain things can be skipped (notably the custom Swagger doc webpage)
 - Sets up a test database populated with the mock data from the `./src/data/groups.json` and `./src/data/users.json` files
-- Runs the Jest test runner with the `--coverage` flag to generate a coverage report
+- Runs the [Jest](https://jestjs.io/) test runner with the `--coverage` flag to generate a coverage report
 - Uses [SuperTest](https://www.npmjs.com/package/supertest) to test the REST API endpoints without needing to run the server.

 ### Mock data generation
 I have created a script to generate mock users, groups, and channels for development and testing purposes.
-Generated files are included in this repository and are used for unit tests.
+Generated files are included in this repository and are used for unit tests, and is added to the local development instance if the database is empty.

 New mock data can be generated using the below command, but bear in mind that replacing the current data files will break unit tests.
 You may want to back up the current data files first.